mayonster/ppt-doubleclick-ahk-v2/README.md

 AutoHotkey V2.0 Script for adding a textbox to a PowerPoint slide when double clicking.
-Intended to mimic the functionality of PowerPoint on MacOS
+Intended to mimic the functionality of PowerPoint on macOS